jonnonz1/nz-statute-book/acts/public/1956/trustee-act-1956.md

   (h) all other circumstances that the court considers relevant.
 (2) The court may make any such allowance at any time, and from time to time, before or during the administration of the trust, or on the termination of the trust, and may, subject to such terms and conditions as the court thinks fit, make any such allowance in respect of services to be rendered by the trustee during any specified period subsequent to the date of the order.
 (3) Where the court allows a commission or percentage under this section in any case in which 2 or more persons are or have been the trustees, whether acting at the same time or at different times, the amount so allowed shall be apportioned among the trustees as they mutually agree; and if there is no such agreement the court may, in its discretion, apportion the total amount allowed among the trustees in such manner as it thinks fit, and, in particular, may divide the amount in unequal shares or may make the allowance to 1 or more of the trustees to the exclusion of the other or others.
-(4) Rules may from time to time be made in the manner prescribed by the Judicature Act 1908 for carrying the provisions of this section into effect.
+(4) Rules may from time to time be made in the manner prescribed by the Senior Courts Act 2016 for carrying the provisions of this section into effect.
 The Executors Commission Rules 1935 and the Executors Commission Rules 1935, Amendment No 1, so far as they were in force on 31 December 1956, shall continue and have effect as if they had been made under this subsection and as if this section had been in force when they were made, and may be amended or revoked accordingly.

 ### 73 Power to relieve trustee from personal liability
 If it appears to the court that a trustee, whether appointed by the court or otherwise, is or may be personally liable for any breach of trust, whether the transaction alleged to be a breach of trust occurred before or after the commencement of this Act, but has acted honestly and reasonably, and ought fairly to be excused for the breach of trust and for omitting to obtain the directions of the court in the matter in which he committed the breach, then the court may relieve him either wholly or partly from personal liability for the same.